-The Nancy and Richard Ruggles Memorial Fund provides for a Prize for researcher or researchers aged 35 or under.
+The Nancy and Richard Ruggles Memorial provides for a Prize for a researcher or researchers aged 35 or under.
 The aim of the Prize is to promote the development of young researchers by recognizing their outstanding scholarship.
-One Prize will be awarded competitively on the basis of a paper presented at the General Conference of the International Association for Research in Income and Wealth (IARIW) and judged by the Trustees of the Fund.
-The next Prize will be awarded during the IARIW Conference to be held in Copenhagen, Denmark, August 20-25, 2018.
-Papers can be by a single author or several authors, all of whom must be equal to or less than 35 years of age on February 15, 2018 to be eligible for the Prize.
-In order to be considered for the next Prize, authors must:
+One Prize will be awarded competitively on the basis of a paper presented at the General Conference of the International Association for Research in Income and Wealth (IARIW) and judged by the Nancy and Richard Ruggles Memorial Prize Committee.
+The next Prize will be awarded during the next IARIW General Conference to be held in Norway, 2020.
+Papers can be authored by a single researcher or several researchers, all of whom must be equal to or less than 35 years of age on February 15, 2020 to be eligible for the Prize.

 The value of the Prize is $2,500 (U.S. dollars) in total, regardless of the number of authors.
 The successful author or one of the co-authors will be required to attend the IARIW conference to accept the Prize.

 The Nancy and Richard Ruggles Memorial Prize can be held in conjunction with a financial assistance grant for the General IARIW conference.
 Information on financial assistance.

 All persons who have submitted proposals to the 36th IARIW General Conference will be notified by the end of December 2019 regarding whether their papers have been accepted for the Conference program.
 The winner or co-winners of the Nancy and Richard Memorial Prize will be notified by August 15, 2020.